-- 2. The London Fire Commissioner delegates authority to the Director of Corporate Services to procure a one month resilience stock of PPE to meet or exceed the standards of PPE used by the LAS in anticipation of an increase in the numbers of incidents LFB crews are ask to attend where enhanced infection control measures are required up to a value of via existing suppliers and the Crown Commercial Services identified supplier Hunter Apparel Solutions.
-This is a range of PPE which is not currently hald as stock items in the Brigades Distribution Centre. - 3.
-The London Fire Commissioner instructs that further detailed analysis of anticipated PPE requirements be commissioned by both the Director of Corporate Service and the Director of Operations, working jointly, into the medium and long term PPE requirements of the LFC and report back to the with the results of that analysis.
+- 1. The London Fire Commissioner delegates authority to the Director of Corporate Services to procure a one month resilience stock of PPE to meet or exceed the standards of PPE used by the LAS in anticipation of an increase in the numbers of incidents LFB crews are asked to attend where enhanced infection control measures are required up to a value - .
+This is a range of PPE which is not currently held as stock items in the Brigades Distribution Centre. - 2.
+The London Fire Commissioner instructs that further detailed analysis of anticipated PPE requirements be commissioned by both the Director of Corporate Service and the Director of Operations, working jointly, into the medium and long term PPE requirements of the LFC and report back with the results of that analysis.